 You might reply that modern AI, especially in its incarnation of large language models (LLM), has already shown how machines have at least a partial understanding of texts and their contexts, and maybe, in part, of the world as well.
 It is only a matter of time before these faculties will be enhanced and will reach human levels and beyond.

 Then let’s see what and how it ‘understands’ (whatever that might mean) and, especially, what it does NOT understand.
-To understand what AI truly understands it is much more revealing to see what it does certainly not understand (sorry for the wordplay…)
+To understand what AI truly understands, it is much more revealing to see what it certainly does not understand (sorry for the wordplay).

 And what about consciousness, sentience, feelings, emotions, self-awareness, the ability to perceive love and hate, pleasure and pain, and finally possess a self and sense of individuality?